Salary & Wages

 If you're covered by an award or agreement, it may say how you should be paid.

-Note that employers legally have to pay the correct rate.
-They can't pay employees 'in kind' (i.e., they can't give you goods and services instead of actual wages).
+Note that employers legally have to pay the correct rate (see "Minimum wages", below).
+They also can't pay employees 'in kind' (i.e., they can't give you goods and services instead of actual wages).

 You must receive a payslip each time you are paid.
 Your payslip may be electronic or it may be printed out and given to you.
 In Victoria payslips must show:

 - Number of hours/days you worked in the period